-Saddle Brook – The town's annual Halloween house-decorating contest typically has a lot of participants (such as homes on Oxford Avenue and Nedellec Drive), making trick-or-treating extra fun.
-Drive by after judging night (October 30, 2019) for a spooky, fun-filled car ride.
+The town's annual Halloween house-decorating contest typically has a lot of participants (such as homes on Oxford Avenue and Nedellec Drive), making trick-or-treating extra fun.
+Drive by after judging night (Saturday, October 30) for a spooky, fun-filled car ride.

-Clifton – Every year, Dr. Wayne Gangi fills his lawn at 562 Grove Street with an extreme Halloween display.
+Every year Dr. Wayne Gangi fills his lawn at 562 Grove Street with an extreme Halloween display.
 It's pretty scary at night, so take care when visiting this spooky Halloween house with younger kids.

-Hawthorne – Not for the faint of heart, the Hawthorne House of Horrors at 193 Lafayette is packed with tons of visitors from the afterlife.
-It's a traffic-stopper for sure!
+Not for the faint of heart, the Hawthorne House of Horrors at 193 Lafayette is packed with tons of visitors from the afterlife.
+It's a traffic stopper for sure!

-Wayne – 218 inflatables on one lawn?!?
-Yep, that's what you'll find at the Matorana house at 396 Fairfield Road.
-This house normally attracts close to 1,000 trick or treaters with its display, which are inflated daily 8am-12 midnight.
-This year, you'll find a whole new area where the children can sit down at a Halloween desk and write letters to the Great Pumpkin and mail them.
+218 inflatables on one lawn?!?
+Yep, that's what you'll find at the Martorana house at 396 Fairfield Road.
+This house normally attracts close to 1,000 trick-or-treaters with its display, which is inflated daily 8am-12 midnight.

-Hoboken – Entire families get in on the Halloween action, decking out their strollers like parade floats for the annual Ragamuffin Parade, which kicks off at 3:45pm on Washington and 13th Streets on October 31 (lineup at 3pm).
+Entire families get in on the Halloween action, decking out their strollers like parade floats for the annual Ragamuffin Parade, which kicks off at 11am on Washington and 13th Streets.
 Retailers along Washington Street dole out treats for the crowds, and savvy trick-or-treaters detour to upper Bloomfield Street for a big candy haul.

-Jersey City – For family-friendly Halloween fun, check out the festivities at the Newark Avenue Pedestrian Mall, held from 3-7pm on October 31.
-In addition to tons of trick-or-treating, the event has face painting, a bouncy house, and music.
+For family-friendly Halloween fun, check out Newark Avenue Pedestrian Mall for tons of trick-or-treating.
+Some years, there are kid-friendly events like face painting, a bouncy house, and music.
 Some fees apply.
-And businesses along Central Avenue in the Heights attract hordes of trick-or-treaters after school.
+Businesses along Central Avenue in the Heights attract hordes of trick-or-treaters in the afternoon, too.

 Houses on Prospect Street in Maplewood get creative—and occasionally political.
 Photo by Rose Gordon Sala

-Maplewood Village – Maplewood Avenue (between Baker and Durand) closes to cars from 3–5pm for trick-or-treating, music, a parade, and a costume contest on Halloween.
+Maplewood Avenue (between Baker and Durand) usually closes to cars from 2-5:30 pm for trick-or-treating, music, a parade, and a costume contest on Halloween.
 Trick-or-treaters' favorite territories include the neighborhoods along Maplewood Avenue, just west of it, and also Golf Island, a sliver of the town lodged between the middle school and the golf course.
 Those looking for truly tricked-out houses, though, should head to Prospect Street, a long and busy thoroughfare lined with grand homes, many bedecked in ghosts and goblins.
 There are also some spectacularly decorated homes on Clinton, Salter, and Summit.

-Montclair – Locals know that Montclair and Midland Avenues are great for trick-or-treating, with lots of beautifully decorated homes.
-Also visit the businesses on Bloomfield and Church Streets for extra goodies.
+Locals know Montclair and Midland Avenues are great for trick-or-treating, with lots of beautifully decorated homes.
+And visit the businesses on Bloomfield and Church streets for extra goodies.

-South Orange – Spooky spirits take over downtown for the annual Halloween Festival, which takes place in Spiotta Park from 4-6pm on October 31.
+Spooky spirits take over downtown for the annual Halloween Festival, which takes place in Spiotta Park from 11am-1pm on Sunday, October 30.
 The festivities include a costume contest, a visit from Wanda the Giant Witch, and trick-or-treating at local businesses.

-Chester – Ranked by The Daily Meal as the third of 25 best towns for trick-or-treating in the United States, and home to popular pick-your-own haven Alstede Farms, Chester has become a fall destination for families throughout the Tri-State area—and Halloween night is no exception.
-Many downtown businesses love visits from little trick-or-treating ghosts and ghouls.
+Home to popular pick-your-own haven Alstede Farms, Chester has become a fall destination for families throughout the tri-state area—and Halloween night is no exception.
+Many downtown businesses love visits from trick-or-treating ghosts and ghouls.

 Don't miss the spooky sights at the Dead and Breakfast Inn in Madison.

-Scotch Plains – Coles Avenue throws killer block parties, and Halloween is no exception.
-The street is closed to cars, and homeowners treat kids to sweets and a true neighborhood party, including a newly added chili cook-off.
+Coles Avenue throws killer block parties, and Halloween is no exception.
+The street is closed to cars, and homeowners treat kids to sweets and a true neighborhood party.

-Westfield – Many families head to Dudley Avenue, where large homes with spectacular decorations make for great Halloween fun.
-On the weekends of October 19-20 and 26-27, the Downtown Westfield Corporation will sponsor Addams Fest, a Halloween celebration of all creepy and kooky creations of local artist Charles Addams, featuring trunk-or-treating and lots more.
+Many families head to Dudley Avenue, where large homes with spectacular decorations make for great Halloween fun.
+On the weekends in October, the Downtown Westfield Corporation sponsors Addams Fest, a Halloween celebration of all creepy and kooky creations of local artist Charles Addams, featuring trunk-or-treating and lots more.

 Lambertville goes all-out with its spooky Halloween houses.
 Photo by Kate Whitman via Instagram

-Bound Brook – Don't miss 31 Skeletons (281 Chestnut Street), where the homeowners create an amazing skeleton-inspired Halloween display.
+Don't miss 31 Skeletons at 281 Chestnut Street, where the homeowners create an amazing skeleton-inspired Halloween display.

 See a rotating roster of incredible skeleton scenes at 13 Skeletons in Bridgewater.

-Somerville – You won't want to miss the Somerville Spooktacular on October 31, 3-6pm.
-Enjoy music, activities, and entertainment on Division Street, Main Street, and a pirate ship at Borough Hall.
-Businesses will be handing out candy to trick or treaters.
+You won't want to miss the Somerville Spooktacular on Friday, October 28.
+Enjoy music, activities, and entertainment on Division Street, Main Street, and a movie on the courthouse lawn.
+Businesses will be handing out candy to trick-or-treaters.

 Toms River hosts one of the largest Halloween parades in the world.

-Toms River – Toms River is home to one of the largest and most amazing Halloween parades in the world!
-Sponsored by Toms River Fire Company #1, this 81-year-old parade is so adored by the community that the town (and several neighboring ones) moves trick-or-treating to October 30 so that everyone can enjoy the parade at 7pm on October 31.
-The parade starts at the Toms River Shopping Centre on the corner of Rt.
-37 & Rt.
-166 (Main Street), marches down Main Street, turns left onto Washington Street, and finishes at the corner of Hooper Avenue.
+Toms River is home to one of the largest and most amazing Halloween parades in the world!
+Sponsored by Toms River Fire Company No. 1, this 81-year-old parade is adored by the community.
+A change from years past: The 2022 parade will march on Monday, October 31 at 7pm.
+The parade starts at the Toms River Shopping Centre on the corner of Route 37 and Route 166 (Main Street), marches down Main Street, turns left onto Washington Street, and finishes at the corner of Hooper Avenue.

 Also in Toms River—which just might be the Halloween-iest town in New Jersey—is Terror on South Main Street, a family home that transforms into one of the state's coolest Halloween attractions every year.
-The property hosts a Trick-or-Treat Bash, featuring music, live actors, and candy.
+The property hosts a trick-or-treat bash, featuring music, live actors, and plenty of candy.

-Haddon Heights – Local homes are getting decked out for the Halloween House Decorating Contest, sponsored by Haddon Heights Public Library, to compete for prizes for the scariest, most creative, and judge's favorite home.
+Local homes are decked out for the Halloween House Decorating Contest, sponsored by Haddon Heights Public Library, to compete for prizes for the scariest, most creative, and judge's favorite home.

-North Wildwood – For the Jersey Shore community, North Wildwood's Trunk-or-Treat and Block Party is the place to be on Saturday, October 26.
+For the Jersey Shore community, North Wildwood's Trunk-or-Treat and Block Party is the place to be on Saturday, October 29.
 Here, it's the cars' costumes that are showcased, with prizes for the best of the best.
-Kids can trick-or-treat at this block party along Olde NJ Avenue between 2nd and Walnut Avenues from 5:30-7pm.
+Kids can trick-or-treat at this block party along Olde NJ Avenue between Second and Walnut Avenues from 5:30-7pm.
 Pre-registration is required for vehicles.

-Cape May – This Southern Shore town gets spooky at Halloween, and businesses along the Washington Street pedestrian mall are prime trick or treat stops.
-Cape May's annual Halloween parade will be held on Sunday, October 20 beginning at Perry Street and ending at the historic Emlen Physick Estate, where prizes will be awarded.
+This southern Jersey Shore town gets spooky at Halloween, and businesses along the Washington Street pedestrian mall are prime trick-or-treat stops.
+Cape May's annual Halloween parade is held on Sunday, October 23, beginning at Perry Street and ending at the historic Emlen Physick Estate, where prizes are awarded.